keldonia/Gambon/readme.md

 Gambom
 ======

 Gambom is lightweight MVC framework with a built-in in ORM that allows for updates to a Postgres database to be run with minimal additional SQL code.
-Gambom was inspired by Rails and Sinatra i
+Gambom was inspired by Rails and Sinatra and strives to create a framework with minimal overhead.

 How to use Gambom
 -----------------